They can do for the heart

 For years I have craved more in my Easter basket than hollow chocolate bunnies and yellow marshmallow Peeps!
 Christine’s 6 week online retreat is true nourishment; each delicious offering is worthy of slow savoring! -Melissa Layer

 I am so very happy the Spirit led me to join Christine’s online retreat.
 The only way I can explain it is by saying that I find the daily amazement, surprise, joy and gratitude that I encountered when I walked to Santiago de Compostela from Le Puy, France in 2005.
 Every day offers a discovery and a gift, a new encounter with Godde or Christ.
 I do feel accompanied by the Communion of Saints, the cloud of witnesses, and the prayers of many many people I do not know, along with fellow bloggers who seem to be on a similar extraordinary journey.
 Frankly, it is a unique experience, which feels very much like a preparation for something else.
-A death and resurrection, maybe? -Claire Bangasser, San Juan, Puerto Rico
+A death and resurrection, maybe? -Claire Bangasser, Puerto Rico

 Christine whet our appetites prior to Ash Wednesday by offering all of the opportunity to experience the scriptures in a very intimate way.
 Many tools were offered so that our hearts could be awakened and transformed in stillness, reading, silence and solitude.
 What I loved most about this course was the daily focus on scripture;, the variety of meditation in art, poetry and audio visual; and the relaxed format as to allow the absorption of spirituality.
 Well done! -Jo-El McLaughlin